Soft water – myths and realities

 Myth 7: The water softener is too complicated to handle

 Again, it is a ‘no’.
 All residential water softeners have been designed to be easy to handle.
-They operate on fully automatic basis.
+They operate on a fully automatic basis.
 With the help of the control valve, the schedule for regeneration cycles and the daily operations are pre-set by the installer before the machine’s launch.
 The only task for the homeowner is to regularly top up the brine tank with salt tablets.

 To streamline the softener’s steering and control, some valves have been fitted with a wi-fi module.
 This way the homeowner can check on the device, control salt replenishment or the upcoming maintenance.